 Between the Cracks

-The rules all start with the politicians, then to the police- it makes you want to slip between the cracks.
+It all start with the politicians, then the power goes to the police- In the wrong hands, it makes you want to slip between the cracks.
 The guy on the right is angry about a matter his face is red, he’s important, a politician marked with a tie.
 He’s pointing and blaming telling us how things should be.
-Of course he’s doing the pointing with his golden hand, representing the corporate agenda.
+Of course he’s doing the pointing with his golden finger, representing the corporate agenda.
 The power then goes to the police as they enforce those rules.
 The police, on the left, is marked by a blue face and does not have a tie, he too is pointing and commanding, and it all just makes you want to slip through the cracks.
+Growing up as a skater (skateboarding) in the 1990’s it felt like oppression.

 Acrylic, Graphite Pencil, and Charcoal on Canvas